wichayutdew/paidy-assignment/README.md

    > usually generalization will be useful when we have 2 or more services/clients that working somewhat similar
    > So we try to generalize the logic to be reusable.
 3. Swagger documentation
-   > Decided not to implement as part of this exercise, due to time constraint, reckon, it'll take too long compared to the benefit it gives since the service is rather small, if it's really a production use case and the service is utilized internally within the company, documenting the API spec in some wiki page should be sufficient.
+   > Decided not to implement as part of this exercise.
+Try to research around, the usual library people uses to generate the swagger json and ui is Tapir which requires cats 3.x.x, reckon, it'll take too long compared to the benefit it gives since the service is rather small, if it's really a production use case and the service is utilized internally within the company, documenting the API spec in some wiki page should be sufficient.
+But if the service grows, we can consider upgrading to cats 3.x.x and implement it later.